minibolt-guide/minibolt/guide/system/security.md

 * NGINX is also a full web server.

  To use it only as a reverse proxy, remove the default configuration and paste the following configuration into the `nginx.conf` file.
+Save and exit

   ```sh
   $ sudo mv /etc/nginx/nginx.conf /etc/nginx/nginx.conf.bak